facelessuser/pyspelling/docs/src/markdown/index.md

 pyspelling -n my_task
 ```

 To run a more verbose output, use the `-v` flag.
 You can increase verbosity level by including more `v`s: `-vv`.
-You can currently go up to three levels.
+You can currently go up to four levels.

 ```
 pyspelling -v